cvdfoundation/google-landmark/README.md

 images, split into 3 sets of images: `train`, `index` and `test`.
 The dataset was presented in our [CVPR'20 paper](https://arxiv.org/abs/2004.01804) and [Google AI blog post](https://ai.googleblog.com/2019/05/announcing-google-landmarks-v2-improved.html).
+A hierarchical extension of the dataset is presented in an under-submission paper to the IEEE Transactions on Pattern Analysis and Machine Intelligence.
 In this repository, we present download links for all dataset files, baseline models and code for metric computation.

 This dataset was associated to two Kaggle challenges, on